 Now I can only imagine the pain he and my mother feel when they sit in that celestial room and my wife and I are absent.
 I am sure they have cried many a tear for the loss they felt as from their perspective we tore apart the family.

 You made my parents feel like failures after they gave me a great upbringing.
-So your are right I will probably never leave it fully alone.
+So you are right I will probably never leave it fully alone.
 Because I can’t.
 I made my choice to hold to my integrity to call out deception and teach the importance of honestly.
 While you keep correlating your teachings, smoothing over the rough edges, telling people that polygamy was no big deal (while not even mentioning the polyandry).
-Chastising and kicking out members for simply asking hard questions like why can’t a woman have the priesthood?
-You Mr. church have redefined the word translate, have hidden the details of things like seer stones in hats, justified deception of previous church leaders, discounted things they taught from the pulpit as doctrine as nothing more than theories of men while at the same time reassuring what you are teaching right now is totally legit.
+Chastising and kicking out members for simply asking hard questions like ‘why can’t a woman have the priesthood?’
+You Mr. church have redefined the word translate, have hidden the details of things like seer stones in hats, only to pretend later you weren’t hiding anything.
+You justified deception of previous church leaders, discounted things they taught from the pulpit as doctrine as nothing more than theories of men while at the same time reassuring what you are teaching right now is totally legit.

 You have repeatedly and systematically lied to members for decades all in an attempt to not upset their testimonies.
 Worse yet it is the kind of lie Mr. Church that you can’t blame on anyone.
 A leader that has never studied the history himself simply declares that anything that jeopardizes faith is wrong, so a peon in the system inserts three little dots … to take out three little words ‘who has means‘1 completely changing the original intent to correlate with the current idea that you should pay tithing even if you can’t afford to feed your children.
 But I can’t blame a single person, because for the most part every leader I personally know is a pretty decent bloke doing the best job he knows how, just as deceived by the previous generation of teachings as I was.